-Do not code for skin transplant (grafting).
+Do not code for corneal transplant or skin transplant (grafting).

 VI.
 Major Events Following PCI

 Check to be sure that all of the listed major events occurred during or after the intervention.
 Check at least one box in this section.